neurodata/SPORF/README.md

   - **MaxDepth** --> is the maximum depth that a tree can grow to.
 If set to "inf" then there is no maximum depth.
 If set to 0 then a maximum depth is calculated based on the number of classes and number of samples provided.
   - **bagging** --> is the percentage of training data to withhold during each training iteration.
 If set to 0 then the entire training set is used during every iteration.
 The withheld portion of the training data  is used to calculate OOB error for the tree.
   - **FUN** --> is the function used to create the rotation matrix.
 The matrix returned by this function should be a p-by-u matrix where p is the number of columns in the input matrix X and u is any integer > 0.  u can also vary from node to node.
   - **options** --> is a list of inputs to the user provided rotation matrix creation function -- FUN.
+Option is set to ncol(X) by default.

 ###   To determine the error rate of a forest:
    1. Download rfr_function.R